snuk-io/challenges/front-end-challenge.md

 ## Framework

-Make your life easies by using an application framework such as ReactJS and design system such as Bootstrap your environment using create-react-app.
+Make your life easier by using an application framework such as ReactJS combined with Bootstrap, and you can set up your environment using create-react-app.